PkmnTrainerGreen/PkmnTrainerGreen/README.md

 - 👋 Hi, I’m @PkmnTrainerGreen
-- 👀 I’m interested in ...Hacking the Green Sprites of Madame Frog/Hatun and Ghost-MissingNo into Vanilla Red,Blue & Yellow as Well as Japanese/Engrish Green.
+- 👀 I’m interested in ...
+Hacking the Green Sprites of Madame Frog/Hatun and Ghost-MissingNo into Vanilla Red,Blue & Yellow as Well as Japanese/Engrish Green.
-- 🌱 I’m currently learning ...How to Work with others to reach higher goals.
+- 🌱 I’m currently learning ... to Work with others to reach higher goals.
-- 💞️ I’m looking to collaborate on ...Whatever I can.
+- 💞️ I’m looking to collaborate on ... whatever I can.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
+She/Her
 - ⚡ Fun fact: ...

 <!---